brucemack/brucemack.github.io/ampersand/index.md

 for a broad set of telephony applications.
 As such, it can be hard to understand, hard to configure, and hard to enhance.
 The Ampersand project is focused on supporting a **minimal set of capabilities needed by hams.**

+The Ampersand project is not attempting to replace Asterisk.
+There are 1000's of successful Asterisk installations being used by hams and that isn't expected to change.
+My hope is that Ampersand will provide a better platform for experimental work.

+# Users/Installation

+Please see [The Ampersand ServerUser's Guide](https://github.com/Ampersand-ASL/amp-server/blob/main/docs/user.md) for installation instructions.

 # Software

+The source code for the system is developed in [this set of Github repos](https://github.com/Ampersand-ASL).
+The main branch is production/stable.
+Development activity is integrated on the develop branch.

+I accept PRs to the develop branch.

+## License

+Ampersand is released under the [GNU Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

 # Conceptual Model of the Ampersand Server